RapTho/elasticsearch-tutorials/local-deployment/README.md

 #### Sneaky way

 Set `bootstrap.memory_lock=false` in your [docker-compose.yml](./docker-compose.yml) file to skip this bootstrap checks.
-This is of course you'd do in production!
+This is of course nothing you'd do in production!

 ```bash
 bootstrap.memory_lock=false